 My first L&D role was as a social learning community manager at BP.
 My boss at the time (Nick Shackleton-Jones, author of How We Learn, Kogan May 2019) is somewhat of an L&D thought-leader and introduced me to a whole new way of thinking about learning and education.
 I experimented with internal social media for a couple of years and was able to build several thriving communities and pave the way of the global adoption of Yammer at BP.

-My development led me into a more consultative position working with internal clients across the business to modernize their approach to learning.
-My focus was on how digital could be used to improve performance and support leaders at point of need.
+My development led me into a more consultative position working with internal clients across the business to modernise their approach to learning.
+My focus was on how digital could be used to improve performance and support leaders at the point of need.
 This really aligns to the 70:20:10 model and I was able to show how learning is continuous and happens through experience more than through classroom training alone.

 I’m now a Head of Digital at the company which pioneered business coaching.
 I’ve been in the role just 8 months and am looking at ways to scale executive coaching to foster systemic business change.
 I still have a strong focus on blended learning and I’m passionate about using technology to make people’s lives easier at work.